Piyush-Patole/smart-log-analyzer/README.md

 ## 🚀 Project Motivation

-I built this project as a **Tech Associate** with 1 year of experience, with the goal of:
+I built this project with the goal of:
 - Strengthening skills in Python, NLP, and data engineering
 - Creating a job-ready portfolio project
-- Solving a real-world problem: **debugging logs efficiently**
+- Solving a real-world problem: debugging logs efficiently

 ---